Olympus PEN-F vs Pentax Q

 It is notable that the PEN-F offers wifi support, while the Pentax Q does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The PEN-F is a recent model that features in the current product line-up of Olympus.
-In contrast, the Pentax Q has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the Pentax Q was succeeded by the Pentax Q10.
+Both the PEN-F and the Pentax Q have been discontinued, but can regularly be found used on eBay.
+The Pentax Q was replaced by the Pentax Q10, while the PEN-F does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Pentax websites.

 So what is the bottom line?
 Is the Olympus PEN-F better than the Pentax Q or vice versa?
 The listing below highlights the relative strengths of the two models.